USGS-CMG/stglib/doc/exo.rst

 Raw .cdf to clean .nc
 =====================

-Convert the raw .cdf data into an EPIC-compliant netCDF file with .nc extension using ``runexocdf2nc.py``, optionally including :doc:`atmospheric correction </atmos>` of the pressure data.
+Convert the raw .cdf data into an CF-compliant netCDF file with .nc extension using ``runexocdf2nc.py``, optionally including :doc:`atmospheric correction </atmos>` of the pressure data.

 runexocdf2nc.py
 ---------------